colebaril/Website/content/posts/pies/index.en.md

 **Methods**

-1. FOR FILLING; peel and cut apples, set aside..
+1. For filling: peel and cut apples, set aside..
 Mix sugar, flour, cornstarch and cinnamon.
 Add to apples and mix making sure all the apples are well coated.
 Let stand for 15 min.
 Ready to place in crust.
-2. FOR PIE CRUST; mix flour, lard, and salt into a crumb mixture, then add milk and work into a nice dough.
+2. For pie crust: mix flour, lard, and salt into a crumb mixture, then add milk and work into a nice dough.
 Chill for about 1/2 an hour before you roll out for pie.
-3.  when frozen thaw for 15 min. and cut slits ito partly frozen pie.
-Bake at 350\* -375°F depending on your oven till golden brown.
+3.  when frozen thaw for 15 min. and cut slits into partly frozen pie.
+Bake at 350-375°F depending on your oven until golden brown.